superloopnetwork/superloopNZB/README.md

 Simply execute 'python main.py' in bash.

-The current mounting points are ~/movies.
+The current scanning directory points to ~/movies.
+This is the folder where you newsgroup client (sabnzbd) downloads and extracts completed files to.
 You may modify the destination(s) in the /lib folder.
 To expand on this, destinations may be mounting points.